FastPhotoTagger

 o Rename exiftool(-k).exe to exiftool.exe.

 The first time you execute FastPhotoTagger it will attempt to locate the ExifTool executable file.
 If that file cannot be located you will be asked to locate and select it.
-The executable should be named exiftool.exe or exiftool.
+The executable should be named exiftool.exe.

 If you make a mistake you can force FastPhotoTagger to re-search for ExifTool by executing from the command line in the FastPhotoTagger folder: